downloadplanet/downloadplanet/sqlite-expert-professional-single-license-update-subscription-300744550.md

-# SQLite Expert Professional - single license + update subscription<br />SQLite Expert Professional 5.0
+# SQLite Expert Professional - single license + update subscription
+SQLite Expert Professional 5.0

 SQLite Expert is a powerful visual tool that enables you to easily administer your SQLite3 databases and gain significantly better visibility into how your databases are operating.
 SQLite Expert integrates database management and maintenance into a single, seamless environment, with a clear and intuitive graphical user interface.